 If you are taking any of these medications, talk to your doctor or pharmacist.

 Hypersensitivity to gliclazide is a contraindication.
 Also, gliclazide should not be used if you have the following conditions:

 - Diabetic precoma and coma.

 Important information about gliclazide

 If you suspect that you or anyone else has overdosed on gliclazide, go to the nearest hospital or nursing home emergency department.
-Take a kit, container, or label with you to help doctors with the necessary information.
+Take a kit, container, or label to help doctors with the necessary information.

-Consult your doctor or pharmacist or product package for more information.
+Consult your doctor or pharmacist, or product package for more information.